Components

 Contracts all edges shared between two nodes.
 Batch contraction is automatically performed when both nodes have batch edges with the same names.
 It can also be performed using the operator

-.
-The node that keeps information about theSuccessor
+resultantfrom this operation are called"contract_edges".
+The node that keeps information about theSuccessorisself.- Parameters:

 node2 (AbstractNode) – Second node of the contraction.
 Its non-contracted edges will appear last in the list of inherited edges of the resultant node.